"It is a strength and sign of resilience to acknowledge anything that may be interfering with our happiness."

 Credentials

-Licensed LCSW, Missouri-licensed
+Licensed LCSW, Missouri-licensed & NASW members

 Experience

-Serving St. Louis since 2005
+Serving St. Louis since 2005, nearly 20 years of trauma care

 Approach

-EMDR, TF-CBT, CPT & somatic
+EMDR, TF-CBT, CPT & somatic evidence-based, personalized

 Format

-In-person & secure telehealth
+In-person at our St. Louis office & secure telehealth statewide

 “I never thought I’d feel safe talking about what happened to me.
 Bryan created a space where I could finally breathe.
 The EMDR work changed things I thought were permanent.”